dannywillems/dsubml/README.md

-DSUBML is an implementation in OCaml of DSUB.
+DSubML is an implementation in OCaml of DSub.

 To compile, use
 ```